Transcription What is Transcription

 Termination: Transcription continues until the RNA polymerase reaches a specific termination signal on the DNA.
 This signal causes the RNA polymerase to detach from the DNA template, and the newly synthesized RNA molecule is released.

 Enzymes, particularly RNA polymerases, play a critical role in the transcription process.
 RNA polymerases are enzymes responsible for catalyzing the synthesis of RNA molecules.
-In eukaryotes (organisms with a true nucleus, like humans and animals), there are three types of RNA polymerases involved in different transcription processes:

 RNA polymerase I: Responsible for transcribing large rRNA molecules found in the nucleolus, a region within the nucleus.